 State income tax 5.49% 3.0%

-• Income in New Haven is 43.1% higher than in Columbus, so you could earn more for doing the same job.
-The top employers in New Haven include ASSA ABLOY Group, ASSA ABLOY Door Security Solutions - US, and Yale New Haven Health.
+• You're likely to make a higher income living in New Haven, where incomes are, on average, 43.1% higher than in Columbus.
+Major employers in New Haven include ASSA ABLOY Group, ASSA ABLOY Door Security Solutions - US, and Yale New Haven Health.

 • Be sure to budget for higher bills in New Haven, since the cost of living for a single person in New Haven is 13.4% higher than in Columbus.
 This includes routine expenses like utilities, groceries, clothing, and transportation.